Symposium Herman Bavinck Lecture

 The symposium will take place on June 11th 2021 in the Lemkerzaal in Kampen (Broederstraat 16).
 The Herman Bavinck Lecture is open to the public and free of charge.
 Registration is required.

-*In case the precautions concerning COVID-19 cause the organization to hold the entire symposium online, restitution of the fee is unfortunately not possible.
+*In case the precautions concerning COVID-19 cause the organization to hold the entire symposium online, the fee will be used for a professional online presentation.

 About professor Schirrmacher

 Christine Schirrmacher (PhD) is currently professor of Islamic Studies at the University of Bonn/Germany and the Evangelical Theological Faculty (ETF) Leuven/Belgium.
 In 2013 she was temporarily teaching at the chair of Islamic Studies at the university of Erfurt, Germany, and in 2014, as a guest professor at the university of Tuebingen, Germany.
 She is currently also teaching at different government institutions and continuing education programs related to politics.
 Recently, she has been appointed to the „Academic Advisory Council of the Federal Agency for Civic Education“ by the German Federal Minister of the Interior and to the „Advisory Board of the German Institute for Human Rights“.
 Her research interests are transformation processes of culture, society, law and theology in the Middle East in the 19th and 20th century, Islam in Germany and Europe, interreligious dialogue and theological controversies, Sharia law, women’s, human’s and minorities’ rights, religious freedom and political movements in the Middle East.